JeremyRubin/utxos.org/content/implementations.md

 ## Taproot Tapscript Extension

 This version of `OP_CHECKTEMPLATEVERIFY` builds on Tapscript's proposed `OP_SUCCESS{X}` script upgrade mechanism.
-Therefore `OP_CHECKTEMPLATEVERIFY` is only available withing Tapscript.
+Therefore `OP_CHECKTEMPLATEVERIFY` is only available within Tapscript.

 Deployment would only be possible after or with Taproot's deployment.